SteadyCadence/api-docs/content/02-users.md

 ## Manage Users in Relation to an Organization

+> Oliver, please check this description to make sure it's accurate.
+I still have a hard time distinguishing between users and members.

 This section refers to endpoints that begin with:

 ```
 /api/v1/users/
 ```

+Users already have an account, and they may be members of multiple organizations.
+You can use this endpoint to see which organizations they're a part of.

 The `users` JSON object is structured like this: